- Handsome looks

 Standard automatic emergency braking complements good crash-test scores in the 2020 MDX.

 Federal and independent testers agree that the 2020 Acura MDX is safe in a crash.
 The NHTSA gave the 2020 MDX five stars overall, including five stars in every subtest except the calculated rollover score, where it earned a four-star rating.
-The IIHS gave the MDX a Top Safety Pick award in 2019 and considering the similarities with this year’s version, we can carry over those scores.
+The IIHS has good things to say, too.

-Those crash-test scores and standard automatic emergency braking on every model earn it an 8 out of 10 on our safety scale.
-(Read more about how we rate cars.)
+Those crash-test scores and standard automatic emergency braking on every model earn it a 7 out of 10 on our safety scale.

 The IIHS rated the automatic emergency braking system in the MDX as “Superior” and noted that the crossover automatically avoided forward collisions at 12 and 25 mph.